turbohiro/AffordanceGrasp/README.md

-This is affordance-based dataset of  simulated parallel-jaw grasps from ShapeNet objects.
+This is affordance-based dataset of  simulated parallel-jaw grasps from 6 kinds of ShapeNet objects (Mug, Bottle, Hat, Knife, Scissor, Bowl).
 It was generated based on [ACONYM](https://sites.google.com/nvidia.com/graspdataset) dataset and Pybullet simulator.
 The visulization code is pulled from [acronym_tools](https://github.com/NVlabs/acronym/tree/main).

 # Requirements and  Installation (Following acronym_tools)
 * Python3